prasadamsaiteja/Distributed-Systems-COMP-6231/README.md

 # COMP6231 - Distributed System Design
 Please adhere to your organization's rules for using this code.
-For [Concordia University](http://www.concordia.ca) ,these rules can be found [here](http://www.concordia.ca/students/academic-integrity/offences.html).
+For [Concordia University](http://www.concordia.ca), these rules can be found [here](http://www.concordia.ca/students/academic-integrity/offences.html).

 Project Work
 System capable of handling: